Everywhere (Michelle Branch song): Composition

-"Everywhere" was written by Branch and Shanks, who also produced the track.
+The original version of "Everywhere" was written by Branch alone, while Shanks, who produced the track, provided additional writing for the final recording.
 A vocally fervent love song, the track is written in common time with a moderate tempo of 98 beats per minute and was composed in the key of D♭ major.
-"Everywhere" begins with a brisk acoustic riff that soon introduces electronic drums and eventually gives way to the complete instrumentation.
 According to Branch, she wrote the chorus a half step lower than the album version with falsetto vocals, but Shanks convinced her to raise the tone and sing as vigorously as she could.
 Stephanie Garr of online magazine The Dowsers described the song's essence as a combination of "moody post-grunge rock and breezy Y2K pop" and likened Branch's vocals to an optimistic Alanis Morissette, who was also signed to Maverick.

 The lyrical content of the song, described by Billboard as "ultra-romantic", was left intentionally ambiguous by Branch, who did not write the song from personal experience.
-In 2001, Branch told MTV, "I like to keep my songs open-ended so people can listen to it and say, 'Oh, I think it means this.
-I've been through that.'
-Instead of having it be about" anything specific.
-Throughout the song, the narrator implies that she has been spending time with the person she likes, but the track's final line, "Do you see me?", jeopardizes this claim, insinuating that she has been observing her crush from afar.
+In 2001, Branch told MTV that she prefers her songs having ambiguous themes so that anyone can relate to it without recalling specific events.
 The song's hook was described by Patrick Crowley of Billboard as a "beast of a glossy pop-rock hook" and responsible for the song's catchiness.
 Branch later commented that the she had written better refrains since then but remains proud of her work.
 In retrospective comments, Branch said that the material of her first two albums, including "Everywhere", is "hopelessly romantic" compared with her later work and composed of "a lot of [...] teenage rhyme".